phalcon/blog/_posts/2015-08-22-performing-a-route-redirection-in-phalconphp.md

 Our solution:

-Take this original route definition (ignore how unusual it maybe, it is for example’s sake):
+Take this original route definition (ignore how unusual it maybe, it is for example's sake):

 ```php
 $router->add('/level2/level3/([0-9]+)/([0-9]+)', [